Carbon-Plated Shoes Cut In Half, Explained and Lab-Tested

 It’s how good these shoes are.

-This extraordinary spring comes from a carbon-fibre plate that works in perfect tandem with a highly resilient foam:
+This extraordinary spring comes from a carbon-fibre plate that works in perfect tandem with a highly resilient (premium) foam:

 carbon plate taken out from a running shoe

-Carbon plate taken out from the midsole
+The carbon plate taken out of the midsole

 Premium price of carbon-plated running shoes